naveen-gunawardana/naveen-gunawardana/README.md

 # 🚀 Naveen's GitHub

 Welcome to my GitHub!
-I'm **Naveen**, a developer passionate about AI, web development, and innovative tech solutions.
+I'm **Naveen**, a developer all about AI, web development, and innovative tech solutions.
 I work on projects that range from AI-powered Twitch streamers to community-driven meme platforms and music generators.

 ## 🛠️ Tech Stack